 Although I already have a have a massive cookbook collection, I can’t resist purchasing new Disney cookbooks when I visit the parks.
 Some are better than others, but I’ve found real winners in each Disney cookbook I have purchased over the years.
 During my recent trip I picked up a copy of The Best of Epcot Festivals Cookbook.
-It’s only about $25 if you purchase it at Epcot (they currently have it for sale at Mouse Gear), but you can buy it for a premium through Amazon if you’re not heading to the parks anytime soon.
+It’s only about $25 if you purchase it at Epcot (they currently have it for sale at Mouse Gear), but you can buy it on Amazon if you’re not heading to the parks anytime soon.

 It contains recipes from both the Food and Wine Festival as well as the Flower and Garden Festival.
 I have a previous festival-themed cookbook, and about half a dozen or so of the recipes are repeats from the last book.
 There are several recipes in this newer edition that were new to the festival menus this past year, so they were never available before.
 There are also several recipes for dishes I tried and reviewed last May, so I’m really excited to make them myself now!